“I remember walking home from the Hill,” Olivia Troye (C’99) says. “I remember walking home past the Pentagon while it was still on fire.”

 Cassandra, princess of the ancient city Troy by birth, was famous for her curse: everything she prophesied would eventually come true, but the gods doomed her such that nobody would ever believe what she said.
 She predicted the Greeks’ treachery within the hollow wooden horse, the events told in the Odyssey and the Aeneid, and even her own death.
 She was a whistleblower, too, of sorts, who would have changed the course of history had anyone simply listened to her.
 We listened to Olivia, though.
 She told us her truth, and now, history is changing.

-“[The President] refers to women as sweethearts,” Troye said.
+“[The President] refers to women as sweethearts,” Troye says.
 “This is a known thing, that’s just who he is.
 To be honest, for the first time in my life, there were meetings when I actually thought if my appearance was good enough.”

 This familiar insecurity for those often critiqued on their appearance due to the outdated sting of gender roles is a personal point.